mvdcamme/C-Judge/README.md

 `RECORD_TEST` takes the following five arguments:

 * `tab_name` (`FactorialTest` in the above example): the name of the tab in which the feedback will be displayed to the student.
-Corresponds with item 1 in Figure \ref{annotated_feedback}.
+Corresponds with item 1 in [this figure](#annotated-feedback).
 As `tab_name` is mangled by the GTest framework into (a part of) the name of an internal GTest function, `tab_name` should be a valid C++ identifier, and should not contain special characters e.g. parentheses.

 * `test_name` (`2`): a unique identifier for the test case executed.
 This identifier is never shown to the student.
 Similar to `tab_name` however, `test_name` is mangled into a part of the name of an internal GTest function, so the same naming restrictions as `tab_name` apply.